MrGhost-Aymen/GenBank-TBL-Validator/README.md

 # then visit http://localhost:8080/GB_tbl_validator_v2_39.html
 ```

-> **Note:** Uploading files (not pasting) is the supported input method — see [Usage](#usage) below.
+> **Note:** Uploading files is the supported input method — see [Usage](#usage) below.
 FASTA-based checks (start/stop codon validation, internal stop detection, codon usage/RSCU, GC content) and codon translation require `genetic_codes.json` to be served from the same directory — use a local server, or the file will still validate structurally with these checks disabled.

 ---